fsoubes/FilterRank/rank_filters.md

 * Min/Max filter
 * Variance filter

 Next step will be to perform a benchmark on different imageJ plugins, with the objective of comparing their performances such as execution time and the memory load for the Java Virtual Machine (JVM).
+The ImageJ plugins compared are the default ImageJ RankFilters plugin wich as implementation for the median, maximum, minimum and variance filters, and the FastFilters plugin, which contain implementation for the median maximum and minimum filters.

 # 2.Material & Methods